LEARNAcademy/syllabus/capstone/project-details.md

   - [ ] Add the instructors
 - [ ] Create a team email address
 - [ ] Create a team GitHub Organization
-  - [ ] Add all team members, instructors, and mentors in the role of "owner"
+  - [ ] Add all team members and instructors in the role of "owner"
   - [ ] Add an image to your organization
-  - [ ] Add Slack integrations for your repository `/github subscribe <repo-url>`
 - [ ] Create a team Trello Board
   - [ ] Add the instructors
 - [ ] Create a team [Render](https://render.com/) account